tymyrddin/purple/source/docs/foundations/disclaimer.md

 ## Using them

-Use them as lenses, not recipes.
+They work as lenses, not recipes.
 A lens changes what is visible.
-It does not prescribe what to do with what you see.
+It does not prescribe what to do with what it shows.

-Use them in combination.
+They work best in combination.
 A situation that looks like a communication problem through one lens may look like a structural problem through another.
 Both readings may be accurate, and the most useful intervention may address both simultaneously.

-Use them with scepticism.
+They reward scepticism.
 If a framework seems to explain everything too neatly, the neatness is probably wrong.
 Real situations are messier than any model accounts for.
 The frameworks are useful precisely because they make some things clearer, not because they eliminate ambiguity.

-Treat the criticisms as part of the material.
+The criticisms are part of the material.
 The limitations of the Satir model, the conditions under which ChangeShop insights do not apply, the ways in which systems thinking can become an excuse for inaction: these are as worth understanding as the frameworks themselves.